The global and independent platform for the SAP community.

 Master of the processes

-But AI does not stop at OCR processes alone.
-AI is now also used for automated account assignments for FI documents or for managing discrepancies between invoice, purchase order and goods receipt.
-Still, accounting needs it to regularly check tax compliance (GoBD), intervene in case of exceptions, and ultimately be the master of the process.
-Accounting on autopilot - that's impossible for tax compliance reasons alone.
-AI may well help to reduce accounting jobs, but these are mostly jobs that are already difficult to fill due to the state of the labor market.
-Already, as in other areas of work, one hears complaints from finance managers that employees leaving due to age are hard to replace.
+Accounting on autopilot – that’s impossible for tax compliance reasons alone.
+AI may well be responsible for cutting some accounting jobs, but these are mostly jobs that are already difficult to fill due to the state of the labor market.
+Already, finance managers complain that employees leaving due to age are almost impossible to replace.
+AI can alleviate some of these issues.

 avatar